7 Lead Generation Strategies that Work for Startups

 Point of view can be impactful.
 In this test, changing "your" to "my" resulted in a 90% increase in conversions:

 Other aspects you'll want to test for are immediacy, concreteness, images, and more.
 Split test your headline, your button copy, and your background image.
-The results might surprise you, but you'll be making better, more informed optimizations.
+The results might surprise you, but you'll be making better, more informed optimizations in your lead generation process.

 3. Make landing pages clear and easy to take action on